ASCIA Dietary avoidance - sesame

-ASCIA Dietary Avoidance for Food Allergy FAQ should be printed in conjunction with the ASCIA diet sheet for sesame.
+ASCIA Dietary Avoidance for Food Allergy FAQ should be used with the ASCIA dietary guide for sesame allergy.

 Avoiding sesame is essential for people with confirmed sesame allergy.
 It is important to read and understand food labels to be able to choose the right foods.